 - Heart transplant – occurs when the heart stops functioning and surgeons replace the heart.
 Heart replacement due to heart disease qualifies as a disability for up to 1 year after the surgery.

 - Chronic venous insufficiency – occurs when there are circulation problems due to damaged veins.
-You can see the damage in the swelling, pitting, and discoloration of the skin in the legs.
+You can see the damage when the legs swell.
+This causes pitting and discoloration of the skin in the legs.

 - Peripheral arterial disease – occurs when there is impaired function of outlying arteries.

 If you have been severely affected by heart disease in the form of any of these conditions, then you may qualify for benefits.
 You should seek the help of a qualified attorney to help you file for SSD and SSI benefits.

 Often the symptoms of heart disease come on suddenly, in the form of a heart attack or cardiac arrest.
 However, if your heart condition is found early enough, you can get treatment.
 This will prevent further heart damage.
 You can work on heart failure issues, even if you have a current heart condition.

 The most common symptoms of heart disease are chest pain.
 Additionally, if you have heart disease you may have trouble breathing, and pain or numbness in your arms.
 You might also have weakness and fatigue.
 Also, many people experience cold arms and legs due to insufficient blood flow.

 Heart disease treatment includes diet and exercise, medications, and surgery.
 Additionally, you may need to take blood thinners to prevent heart attacks and strokes.
 Cardiovascular diseases can be severely disabling.
 If you are suffering from a form of heart disease, you may not be able to work.